-Whether you have a small commercial delivery business or are running larger fleets of vehicles, you will benefit from using a commercial vehicle route planner.
+Whether you have a small commercial delivery business or are managing a large team of vehicles, you can benefit from using a commercial vehicle route planner.

 But every commercial vehicle route planner is a little different in terms of what features they offer.

-In this post, we look at three different commercial vehicle route planners available, each for a specific use case:
+In this post, we’ll cover five different commercial vehicle route planners available, each for a specific use case: